ccoenraets/ionic2-realty/README.md

 - [IonicRealty: New Ionic 2 Sample Application](http://coenraets.org/blog/2016/01/ionicrealty-new-ionic-2-sample-application/)
 - [Angular 2 and Ionic 2 Data Services - Part 1: Promises and Observables](http://coenraets.org/blog/2016/02/angular2-ionic2-data-services-promises-observables/)

+Additional Resources:

-A version of the same application with a Node.js-powered REST backend is also available.
+- A version of the same application with a Node.js-powered REST backend is also available.
 Read [this](http://coenraets.org/blog/2016/02/angular2-ionic2-rest-services/) blog post for more details.

-A version of the same application with a Salesforce backend is also available.
+- A version of the same application with a Salesforce backend is also available.
 Read [this](http://coenraets.org/blog/2016/02/angular2-ionic2-salesforce/) blog post for more details.